WadeTyler/IoC/README.md

 # IoC (Inversion of Control) Container

-A tiny Java IoC container (dependency injection) for creating and wiring beans with constructor and field injection, plus simple cycle detection.
+A lightweight Java IoC container (dependency injection) for creating and wiring beans with constructor and field injection, plus simple cycle detection.

 ## Features
 - Lightweight bean factory for managing object creation